Fonds RC0065 - Peter Charles Newman fonds

 Arrangement

-There have been ten accruals.
+There have been twelve accruals.
 The first accrual is roughly arranged in the following series: Renegade in Power and The Distemper of Our Times typescripts, journalism articles, research materials, and The Canadian Establishment, Vol. 1.
 The second accrual consists of correspondence, research files, transcripts and manuscripts for The Bronfman Dynasty.
 The third accrual consists of three series: correspondence, research files, "back-up" material, transcripts and manuscripts for The Acquisitors; Canadian-American Relations: General Research Files and Quebec Nationalism.
 The fourth accrual consists of correspondence, research material, transcripts, manuscripts and proofs for The Establishment Man.
 The fifth accrual is arranged into three series: True North: Not Strong and Free, Debrett's Illustrated Guide to the Canadian Establishment and a book about Trudeau.
 The sixth accrual consists of drafts and proofs for Sometimes a Great Nation.
 The seventh accrual consists of manuscripts for Canada 1892.
 The eighth accrual consists of manuscripts and interviews for Izzy: The Passionate Life and Turbulent Times of Izzy Asper, Canada’s Media Mogul.
 The first, second, third, fourth, and ninth accruals all contain audio cassettes.
 The ninth accrual consists of research material, interviews, and draft writings related to Michael Ignatieff and Newman's book: When the God's Changed.

 The third accrual contained several books, a list of which is available.